Greitens explains Navy SEAL leadership style vs. political leadership style

 “At the end of the day, we bring the same kind of tactics, which is like let’s bring people together, let’s study the problem, let’s ask people to join us in a movement in service and let’s go out and make a difference,” says Greitens.

-Greitens served four tours of duty overseas, including in Iraq and Afghanistan.
-He served as the commander of an Al-Qaeda targeting cell.
-Greitens received a Purple Heart for his team’s efforts involving a 2007 suicide truck bomb in Iraq.
+Greitens has served four tours of duty overseas, including in Iraq and Afghanistan.
+He has been a commander of an Al-Qaeda targeting cell.
+Greitens has received a Purple Heart for his team’s efforts involving a 2007 suicide truck bomb in Iraq.

 Just like as a Navy SEAL, Greitens says it takes a good team to get things done.

 Some lawmakers in both parties have criticized his leadership style because of Senate debate this year about a measure involving pay raises for state elected officials.
 Greitens reportedly belittled a member and tried to persuade some lawmakers to vote against a pay increase.
-The Senate rejected the proposed raise.
+The Senate rejected the proposed raises.